sobstel/golazon-legacy/README.md

 =======

 Football data <a href="http://mnmlist.com/w/">mnmlist</a> way.
-<a href="https://github.com/sobstel/golazon">Open source</a> prototype built as a proof of concept.
+Open source prototype built as a proof of concept.

 Contact: przemek@sobstel.org

-## Highlights
+## Main concepts

-* extremely lightweight
+* extremely lightweight (~25KB in total!)
-* remember uses choices to personalize search results and live matches
+* remembers user choices to personalize order of search results and live matches
+* leverage http caching as much as possible

 ## Getting started